Extract External Data into Analytics

 You also checked the date field in the CSV file to ensure Analytics sets the type and format correctly.
 So let’s check that too.

 The field attributes appear in the panel on the right.

-Looks like Analytics got the data type right but set the format to European (d/M/yyyy).
-All the dates in the CSV file are 1/10/2017, which is either January 1 in the U S or October 1 in Europe.
+Looks like Analytics got the data type right but set the format to d/M/yyyy.
+All the dates in the CSV file are 1/10/2017, which is either January 10 if using the M/d/yyyy format popular in the US, or October 1 if using d/M/yyyy format popular in Europe.
 Analytics doesn’t know which, so it picks the European format.
-You want the US format, but that’s OK.
+You want the US format.
 You can easily change it here.

 - From the Date Format picklist, select M/d/yyyy.

 As we predicted, Analytics had no trouble correctly identifying the SIC Description field as a dimension.
 So, it looks like you’re done here.
 Just click Upload File to finish up.

 Analytics uploads the data and gives you a view of progress as it creates the dataset.There’s a link here that takes you to the data monitor to see how the dataset is getting on.
 But let’s take a break here, so click Close for now.

 OK, time for a hot beverage.
 When you get back, you can check that the dataset has been created.

 Behind the scenes, Analytics creates a job for your new dataset, which runs in the background.
 How long this job takes to run depends on how big your CSV file is and how many other jobs Analytics has on the go.
 It’s easy to check the progress of jobs through the data manager.

 In Analytics, click the gear icon ()